swenlaur/machine-learning-ii/readme.md

 conda install -n machine-learning -c conda-forge editdistance conda install -n machine-learning -c etetoolkit ete3
 ```

+As Apple Silicon is relatively new you might have to play with `pip install` to
+install some packages from other channels.
+For that you must first activate the environment and only the proceed with installation.
+See the discussion in the next section for further details.

 ### Optional neural networks packages